ThomasGsp/HyperProxmox/doc/md/06-logs.md

 A log system is available, but not complete.

 Format:  [DATE] [THREAD_ID] [LEVEL] [TYPE] : JSON-DATA
-* DATE = When the log is generated.
+* DATE = Date when the log is generated.
 (If bulk system is activate, date is respected)
 * THREAD_ID = Hyperproxmox work with different thread (Core, API, crawler, sub-crawler...).
 If you wan debug correctly, you can use grep to follow your thread.
 * LEVEL = WARNING, INFO, DEBUG...